aparrarozo/HR_Analysis_Round2/README.md

 # HR_Analysis_Round2
+Work in progress!

 This is new attempt at improving the model used to predict employee attrition for a human resources project I worked in during the Ironhack Bootcamp in March 2022.

 Problem Statement: In a large pharma company, 15 % of employees leave every year.
 This generates large costs in finding and training new staff as well as delaying projects.